A growing business can be significantly hindered or driven into bankruptcy by a single lawsuit.

 There are some strategies that you can implement to work toward injury prevention within your business or on your job site.

 One of the most effective prevention methods is awareness and education.
 This could be as simple as starting the work-day with a 5-minute briefing on the state of the job site, pointing out any fall hazards, slippery surfaces, or other injury-prone obstacles on the site.

 Another strategy is to train every employee about the risks involved with your particular industry and how to prevent common injuries.

 The job site should be well lit and visibility should never be an issue.
 It’s especially important to have proper lighting in areas where hazardous materials or obstacles are present.

 Lighting can help identify spills which can be a slip hazard.
-Nearly 14% of all falls on the same level are due to slipping.

 3. Safety Hazard Signage